-Net cash used in investing activities was \$0.3 million and \$1.0 million for the first three months of fiscal 2022 and 2021, respectively, which consisted of capital expenditures.
-During the remainder of fiscal year 2022, we expect to spend approximately \$1 million to \$2 million for capital expenditures, primarily on equipment for development and manufacturing of new products and IT infrastructure.
+Net cash used in investing activities was \$1.2 million and \$2.4 million for the first nine months of fiscal 2022 and 2021, respectively, which consisted of purchases of marketable securities and acquisition of capital expenditures offset by proceeds from asset held for sale.
+During the remainder of fiscal year 2022, we expect to spend approximately \$2.0 million for capital expenditures, primarily on equipment for development and manufacturing of new products and IT infrastructure.